 - If allergic to sesame seeds but not to nuts, you can use cashew or sunflower butter instead of tahini, which you can dilute with a little water or melt over low heat.
 Omit the butter in this case as it will have plenty of fat from the nut butter.
 Whole sesame seeds can be replaced with hemp seeds.

 - Wholegrain mustard can be replaced with dried herbs such as rosemary or sage, and you can also add spices like garlic salt, paprika and cumin for more interesting flavours.

-- I haven’t tried making these without eggs but I imagine you can just add a little water or a tablespoon of chia seeds soaked in water until puffed up.
+- I haven’t tried making these without eggs but I imagine you can just add a little water or a tablespoon of chia seeds or flaxseeds soaked in water until puffed up.
 That seems to be a good egg replacement.

 - Double the ingredients and bake on two trays if making a larger batch.

-- Preheat the oven to 170 °C/338 °F.
+- Preheat the oven to 170 °C/335 °F.

 - Roll the mixture into a ball and place on a slightly greased parchment/baking paper (about 40 x 40 cm).
 Flatten with you hands in the middle until it’s a flat pancake.
 Then cover with another piece of parchment paper of the same size and use a rolling pin to flatten the pancake into a thin dough layer, about 3-5mm.
 Roll it evenly in four directions starting from the middle.

 - Place in the oven, middle shelf, and cook for about 15 minutes.
 The outer edges will cook faster so I recommend taking the tray out of the oven when those start going golden brown and slicing those edges off first, then putting the tray back in the oven for a further 3-5 minutes.
 Alternatively, before you put the tray in the oven in the first place, slice the thin pancake into halves and spread them apart so there is some space between the halves.